 they aren’t unlike the other nights of the year.
 They're just eight more nights of hunger.

-Eight more nights of wishing life could be different, wishing it could be the same kind of life they see in homes of friends and neighbors.
+Eight more nights of wishing life could be different-that it could be the same kind of life they see in homes of friends and neighbors.

-Families are still trying to recover from the fallout of the pandemic, and are struggling more than ever, especially due to the significant increase in food prices and costs for other basic expenses.
+Families are struggling on a daily basis, especially due to the significant increase in food prices and costs for other basic expenses.